ssardina-agts/agtcity-sarl-mw/LICENSING-NOTICE.md

-## SARL-MASSIM
+## SARL-AGTCITY-MW

-### Interface between the SARL agent-oriented language and the MASSIM 2017 server
+### Middleware between the SARL agent-oriented language and the MASSIM 2017 server

-Copyright (C) 2017 The SARL-MASSIM Authors.
+Copyright (C) 2017 The SARL-AGTCITY-MW Authors.
 See [AUTHORS.md](https://bitbucket.org/sarlrmit/massim17/src/master/AUTHORS.md)
 for a list of authors for which this copyright applies.